ArtemisZafari/google-homepage/README.md

 # google-homepage
-an Odin Project task to replicate the google homepage created by Artemis Zafari on 10/23/2020
+An Odin Project task to replicate the google homepage.
+Created by Artemis Zafari on 10/23/2020.